 Fatigue & Brain Fog

-Brain fog can be a side effect of mental fatigue.
-The term “brain fog” refers to a general state of confusion and forgetfulness.
-Like mental fatigue, it often results from high levels of stress, working too much, and a lack of sleep.2 However, brain fog may also emerge from other medical causes, such as pregnancy, cancer, diabetes, dehydration, and autoimmune disorders.
+Brain fog refers to a general state of confusion and forgetfulness that can be a symptom of mental fatigue.
+Brain fog often results from stress, working too much, and a lack of sleep.
+However, symptoms can also occur due to pregnancy, cancer, diabetes, dehydration, and autoimmune disorders.2

 Mental fatigue can be temporary and situational.
-For example, a college student often feels depleted and completely drained after finals week.
+For example, students may experience exhaustion after finals week.
 Or, an accountant might experience mental fatigue during tax season.
 Usually, relief occurs after the identified stressor passes.

 Mental burnout, on the other hand, tends to be more insidious, chronic, and damaging.
-Burnout can result in extreme apathy, pessimism, and isolation.
-In addition, it may coincide with worsening depression, anxiety, or substance use disorder symptoms.3
+Burnout can result in extreme apathy, pessimism, isolation, depression, anxiety, or substance use disorders.3 However, mental fatigue can be a precursor to burnout, as unaddressed symptoms can leave individuals feeling helpless and discouraged.

 Mental Fatigue Symptoms